idaholab/moose/modules/doc/training/content/sqa/training/lead/sqa_moosedocs.md

 ## SQA Extension

-The [!ac](SQA) documentation and report information is finally added to the "config.yml" using the MooseDocs ["sqa"](MooseDocs/extensions/sqa.md optional=True) extension.
+The [!ac](SQA) documentation and report information is added to the "config.yml" using the MooseDocs ["sqa"](MooseDocs/extensions/sqa.md optional=True) extension.
 This is accomplished by adding the extension to the "Extensions" section.

-The following is an example of what should be included for an application (e.g., blackbear) that includes the heat conduction module.
+For example, the following is what should be included for an application that includes the heat conduction module.

 ```
     MooseDocs.extensions.sqa: